mmm-team/public-writeups/0ctf2023/olapinfra/README.md

 ```
 <span class="caption">_file\_uri??_</span>

-So, we followed instructions [here](https://docs.cloudera.com/data-warehouse/cloud/querying-data/topics/hive_create_udf_class.html), exposed the JAR on a web server, sent a query to `hive` to create the function, and then executed it.
+So, we followed instructions [here](https://docs.cloudera.com/data-warehouse/cloud/querying-data/topics/hive_create_udf_class.html), exposed the JAR on a perl web server, sent a query to `hive` to create the function, and then executed it.
 This gave us RCE on part 2, so the final bit to complete was actually doing everything from part 1's RCE on `clickhouse`.<br>

 <details closed>
     <summary>Source for JAR code</summary>